 No!
 Warwick Volunteers is free to join, and we want to make sure that you are never out of pocket as a result of volunteering.
 All reasonable expenses will be reimbursed provided it is approved in advance by a member of staff.
 Full details of our expenses policy and details of how to claim back expenses can be found on our expenses page

 No, it's never too late to join Warwick Volunteers!
 We always welcome new members as there are volunteering opportunities on offer throughout the year.
-Take a look at our project search or read our weekly newsletter to see the range of opportunities available, then sign up online to become a member.
+Take a look at our project search or read our weekly newsletter to see the range of opportunities available, then sign up to the opportunities you're interested in.

 Please note, that some projects only run during terms 1 and 2 and so places may only be available towards the beginning of the academic year.
 If you are unsure or need any help choosing a project, e-mail email@example.com or visit our office to speak with a member of staff.